eshwen/SVJ_production/README.md

 Keep in mind the memory and disk requests when submitting the Condor jobs.
 They are designed to run lots of small jobs, rather than few large jobs.
 Try to keep the number of events per job < 10.

 ## Miscellaneous

 Further reading to understand the theoretical motiviations of this search can be found at <https://arxiv.org/abs/1503.00009> and <https://arxiv.org/abs/1707.05326>.

+## Features to add/bugs to fix

+- The number of jobs succeeding in a round of submission is quite low.
+Need to fix that.
+- Fix Python environment issues.
+Need to be able to `cmsenv`, and run `cmsDriver.py and `cmsRun`.
+- Finish writing Python version of scripts and tidy up.